plasticuproject/rest/README.md

 # rest
+This fork of rest from plasticuproject in an effort to add functionality I think would add value to it.

 Remote Exploit Scan Tool <br />
 Use SSH credentials to remotely scan linux system <br />
 packages for known exploits in Exploit-DB and run <br />